twiro/slider/readme.md

 ### Filtering ###

 Users can filter using the 'to' range operator as defined in the Symphony docs.
 They could use '{$param-1} to {$param-2}', users can filter using '1-10' or similar, using the '-' between numbers.
+Another way of filtering is by using 'greater than' or
+'smaller than' statements.
+For example: 'greater than 40'.
+Combining is als possible: 'greater than 40 + smaller than 60'.

 Also, users can just enter one number either via a parameter, or directly.
 Fallback paramaters work as default '{$param:10}' for example.

 Results are returned in the following ways: